18 Reasons Churches Struggle To Support Abuse Victims

 Why do churches struggle to help abuse victims?

-I recently was chatting with a group of women in different stages of processing marital abuse.
-Nearly all of them reported receiving no support from their churches.
+I recently had a conversation with a group of women at different stages of processing marital abuse.
+Almost all of them said they received no support from their churches.

 It’s a story I’ve heard hundreds of times in the last couple of months (since this happened.)
-And today, I want to explore why the church does not help abuse victims.
+And so today, I want to explore why churches fail to support abuse victims.

-In fact, a few women (and they are very few) tell of the excellent care and help they received when they went forward and told the church what was happening.
+In fact, a few women (and they are very few) tell of the excellent care and help they received when they went forward and told the church what was happening in their marriages.

-But most churches are not a balm for the wounded soul.
-We must do better: We must acknowledge and repent of areas we’ve failed and take steps to do change.
+But many more churches are not a balm for the wounded soul.
+And churches need to do better.
+They need to acknowledge and and repent of areas they’ve failed and take steps to do change.

-A few reasons come to mind.
+A few reasons come to mind when the question “why doesn’t the church help abuse victims” arises.
 I also posed the question to our Facebook community and received insightful feedback.
 Today’s post is a collection of our thoughts.

 Let’s dive in.